voltrue2/aeterno/README.md

                         "startWithLog": "     ./aeterno start -l ./daemonlog/",
                         "startWithLogDesc": "       Start a daemon process and write log data to \"./daemonlog/\" directory.", "startAndWatch": "     ./aeterno start -w ./modules ./lib", "startAndWatchDesc": "    Start a daemon process and watch \"./modules\" and \"./lib\".
-Anything changes in the watched directory, daemon process will automatically restart"
+Anything changes in the watched directory, daemon process will automatically restart", "update": "     ./aeterno update ./myapp.js",
+                        "updateDesc": "           Updates a currently running daemon application such as -l to add/change logging or -w [...] to add watch directories/files to auto-reload"
                 }
 }
 ```